DataDog/documentation/content/en/monitors/monitor_types/metric.md

 Simple alerts aggregate over all reporting sources.
 You receive one alert when the aggregated value meets the set conditions.
 This works best to monitor a metric from a single host or the sum of a metric across many hosts.

 Multi alerts apply the alert to each source according to your group parameters.
 You receive an alert for each group that meets the set conditions.
 For example, you could group `system.disk.in_use` by `host` and `device` to receive a separate alert for each host device that is running out of space.
+Note that if your metric is only reporting by `host` with no `device` tag, it would not be detected by a monitor group by both `host` and `device`.

 ### Set alert conditions